I got a 4-year temporary resident visa in Mexico under the new regularization law 2021

 – Stephen Sanchez, USA

 Anyway, I will give you all the information you need together with my experience in applying for this visa type.
-If you have additional questions, feel free to send me a message on Instagram or better yet, e-mail me!
+If you have additional questions, feel free to send me a message on Instagram or use the contact page of this blog!
 Best of luck!

 A little story about my months of resident visa application in Mexico: COVID happened